KNOX (AM)

-KNOX (1310 AM, "News Radio 1310 & 107.9 KNOX") is a radio station broadcasting a news/talk format serving Grand Forks, North Dakota.
+KNOX (1310 kHz, "News Radio 1310 & 107.9 KNOX") is an AM radio station broadcasting a news/talk format serving Grand Forks, North Dakota.
 The station is owned by Leighton Broadcasting.
-KNOX also rebroadcasts on translators K300BG 107.9 FM and K277DN 103.3 FM in Grand Forks.
+KNOX also rebroadcasts on translators K300BG (107.9 FM) and K277DN (103.3 FM) in Grand Forks.

-The station broadcasts ABC News updates.
+The station broadcasts ABC News Radio updates.
 The station broadcasts local high school hockey, football, and basketball games on occasion, and Minnesota Timberwolves basketball, Minnesota Wild hockey, and Minnesota Twins baseball games.

 History

 KNOX signed on in 1949 with a full service format blending music, news, talk, and radio dramas.
-It later became a Top 40 station, and changed to a mainly News/Talk format in the 1980s.
+It later became a Top 40 station, and changed to a mainly news/talk format in the 1980s.
 The lineup of local on-air hosts has undergone several changes since then and has included names like Jim Bollman, Scott Hennen, and Jarrod Thomas.

 News Talk 1310 KNOX's local news team consists of Doug Barrett and Pat Sweeney.